 Capture One has extensive capabilities for local adjustments via Layers with Masks.
 Almost all relevant tools work on Layers.
 There are several Mask and Brush options.

 If you are familiar with local adjustments in another raw workflow product, you like to use it in Capture One as well.
-I advice you to read Capture One Layers Explained to get started.
+I advise you to read Capture One Layers Explained to get started.

 There are a few great posts at the Phase One blog site that can help too.